 “Then – taking into account a broader notion of citizenship as a second-class citizen, a gendered citizen, a non-identified citizen, or a laborer citizen – each artists’ work considers personal history and citizenship as a multi-tiered construct, one that applies to membership, position and relationship between the individual, community, state and society.”

-“And this is how you are a citizen…” will host an artist panel from 3 to 4:30 p.m.
-Wednesday, February 6, in Grupp Hall room 257 on the Newtown Campus.
-That will be followed by a gallery reception from 5 to 7 p.m., including a curator’s talk at 6 p.m.
-Admission to the gallery, reception and artist panel is free.
+“And this is how you are a citizen…” hosted an artist panel discussion February 6, followed by a gallery reception including a curator’s talk.

 Theater, Poetry, Music Events